frida/frida-website/_posts/2019-09-18-frida-12-7-released.markdown

   relying on luck where we'd usually end up in processes with another OpenSSL already loaded that's globally visible *and* ABI-compatible (!).

+### Changes in 12.7.19

+- We now properly handle apply() on NativeFunction w/o args in the V8 runtime also.
+Kudos to [@taviso][] for reporting this long-standing bug.
+- NativeFunction's handling of optional args in call() and apply() now behaves like the builtin counterparts.

 [frida-java-bridge]: https://github.com/frida/frida-java-bridge
 [TinyCC]: https://bellard.org/tcc/